dogkisser/watch/README.md

 - [ ] lose points/mult for skipping porn
 - [ ] multiplier for playing videos with audio on
 - [ ] pause counting xp when tab is not focused
-- [ ] that "are you sure you want to close the tab" thing
 - [ ] a second small bar showing the time until a new piece of media is chosen
 - [ ] maybe upgrades can go towards how quickly new media is shown
+- [ ] send notifications
+- [ ] do that annoying flashing tab title thing "come back! xyz"
+- [x] watching the porn on screen earns n points
+- [x] that "are you sure you want to close the tab" thing

 not planned: